ansys/pydpf-core/docs/source/user_guide/operators.rst

 transferring any data from DPF to Python until DPF arrives at the solution data that you want.

-DPF's library of operators is large and includes file readers and mathematical, geometrical, and logical transformations.
+The library of DPF operators is large and includes file readers and mathematical, geometrical, and logical transformations.
 For more information on this library, which is progressively enhanced, see :ref:`ref_dpf_operators_reference`.